 Familiarise yourself with the auction terms by reading the Auction Glossary.

-Read the auction Terms & Conditions in Greek here.
+Read the auction Terms & Conditions in English and Greek here.

 Visit the FAQ page for more.